As your trusted partner, FHLB Des Moines wants to ensure that you have the ability to continue to utilize Bank products and services.

 Credit Constrained Members

 Members who are experiencing deterioration in their financial condition and, as a result, a reduction in their FHLB Des Moines credit capacity to 25% of total assets or less can request that an exception be considered by the Bank to provide greater borrowing capacity.
 For those with the lowest credit capacity, approval by the primary regulator may also be required.
-Members should contact their Vice President-Relationship Manager if they wish to request an exception.
+Members should contact their relationship manager if they wish to request an exception.